Stephen-Lynch/forecasting_temperatures/README.md

  train vs test Graphs

- Unfortunately my model seems to be overfitting to each of the cities I picked and I wasn't
+ Unfortunately my model seems to be overfitting with the data, however I believe this is an issue with shortening down my data to 10 years

  data vs holdout data